OpenACCUserGroup/openacc-users-group/CONTRIBUTING.md

 # Pull Request Process
 Contributors should:
 - Clone the project to your own machine
+- Create a branch
 - Add your examples by following the guidelines in CONTRIBUTING.md
-- Commit changes to your own branch
+- Commit and push the changes to your branch
-- Push your work back up to your fork
-- Submit a Pull request to have your contribution accepted into the main repository.
+- Submit a pull request to have your contribution accepted into the main repository.

 # Indicating your acceptance
 Contributions must have a signed-off-by tag in the commit message, acknowledging